derb12/pybaselines/docs/algorithms/algorithms_1d/classification.rst

 :meth:`~.Baseline.fabc` identifies baseline segments by thresholding the squared first derivative of the data, similar to :meth:`~.Baseline.dietrich`.
-However, fabc approximates the first derivative using a continous wavelet transform with the Haar wavelet, which is more robust to noise than the numerical derivative in Dietrich's method.
+However, fabc approximates the first derivative using a continuous wavelet transform with the Haar wavelet, which is more robust to noise than the numerical derivative in Dietrich's method.
 The baseline is then fit using Whittaker smoothing with all baseline points having a weight of 1 and all other points a weight of 0.